matplotlib/matplotlib/doc/faq/howto_faq.rst

 When plotting time series, e.g., financial time series, one often wants to leave out days on which there is no data, e.g., weekends.
-By passing in dates on the x-xaxis, you get large horizontal gaps on periods when there is not data.
+By passing in dates on the x-axis, you get large horizontal gaps on periods when there is no data.
 The solution is to pass in some proxy x-data, e.g., evenly sampled indices, and then use a custom formatter to format these as dates.
 :doc:`/gallery/text_labels_and_annotations/date_index_formatter` demonstrates
 how to use an 'index formatter' to achieve the desired plot.